 Some basic sample code is provided at the following web page.

 There are many methods that a software developer could use to access GPS and other location data in Microsoft Windows 10 such as on the Mesa 3 and Mesa 2 or from the Geode.
 This article describes some of the various methods.

-For newer software or web applications, it is recommended to use the Microsoft Windows.Devices.Geolocation or the W3C Geolocation programming functions (API).
+For newer software or web applications, Microsoft recommends using Windows.Devices.Geolocation or the W3C Geolocation programming functions (API).
 Additional information is provided at the following web page.

 If doing this, make sure your app appears in and can be enabled under Start > Settings > Privacy > Location in the list to "Choose apps that can use your precise location".
 Some apps which used previous versions of these functions may not appear in this list, but should still be able to access "precise location" (GPS) information.
 Though using this method, your Windows app won’t have true accuracy data, or raw NMEA stream, just the location data provided through the Windows location manager (basically, Lat/Long, Altitude, Velocity, Heading, and HDOP/VDOP/PDOP which only provide a rough accuracy indication).

 Alternatively, you can possibly gain access to COM/Serial ports in UWP (Universal Windows Platform) to obtain the raw NMEA stream (instead of using a Location Sensor driver) as described in the following web articles.

 You may need to interop with a Win32 process as described at this web page.